Requirements (45 or 55 credits)

 The PhD program has several components in addition to coursework:

 The qualifying examination is designed to assess the Ph.D. in Physical Therapy student’s knowledge in the three key areas of research methodology and statistics, teaching and leadership, and in his/her chosen area of teaching and scholarship (breadth and depth).
 Typically, students will be assessed in the areas:

 - Research methodology and statistics, through written and oral assessments

 - Teaching and leadership, through portfolio and oral assessments

-- The chosen area of specialization/advanced practice, through written and oral assessments
+- Chosen area of teaching and scholarship, through written and oral assessments

 The preliminary examination is the student’s dissertation proposal defense.
-For the examination, the student prepares in writing a research proposal and presents an oral presentation in defense of the research proposal which has been prepared in consultation with the dissertation Chair and committee.
-Prior to the students’s taking the examination, the PhD faculty must approve the dissertation committee.
-The dissertation committee, led by the Chair, must approve the dissertation topic and the proposal outline.
+For the examination, the student prepares in writing a research proposal and presents an oral presentation in defense of the research proposal which has been prepared in consultation with the Dissertation Chair and Committee.
+Prior to the students’s taking the examination, the PhD in PT faculty, Associate Director for the PhD in PT program and the PT Department Director must approve the Dissertation Committee.
+The Dissertation Committee, led by the Chair, must approve the Dissertation topic and the proposal outline.

-A student becomes a candidate in the PhD in Physical Therapy program after completing the required coursework with a minimum GPA of at least 3.0 (on a 4.0 scale) and passing both the qualifying and preliminary examinations.
-At this time, the student is allowed to register for PTP 995 and receives a certificate acknowledging this progress toward candidacy, “all but dissertation” (ABD) or PhD (c) status.
+A student becomes a candidate in the PhD in Physical Therapy program after completing the required and elective coursework (34-44 credits) with a minimum GPA of at least 3.0 (on a 4.0 scale) and passing both the qualifying and preliminary examinations.
+At this time, the student is allowed to register for PTP 995 and receives a certificate acknowledging this progress toward candidacy, “all but dissertation” (ABD) or PhD candidate (Ph.D.c) status.